davidjwalling/os/README.md

 Copyright (C) 2010-2019 David J. Walling.
 MIT License.

-- A rudimentary operating system for x86-based PC-compatible systems.
+- A simple operating system for x86-based PC-compatible systems.
-- A series of subprojects that introduce and demonstrate design and coding concepts.
+- A series of subprojects that demonstrate design and coding concepts.
-- Demonstrates assembly-language programming, hardware I/O techniques and protocol implemenation.
+- Assembly-language, hardware I/O and protocol examples.
-- Provided as a learning resource.
-All code is intended to be fully-functional.
+- Fully-functional code as a learning resource.

 Click on the subproject name below for details.